-To that aim, students participate in a three-credit seminar focused on Alaska and legislative politics.
+To that aim, students participate in a three credit seminar focused on Alaska and legislative politics.
 This is a Political Science course at the 400 level.
 The seminar takes places weekly, in the evenings, typically meeting holding classroom sessions in the Capitol building.

 The classroom setting gives interns a chance to reflect on his/her experiences and to analyze the legislative process in Alaska and in comparison with other states and with the U.S. federal government in Washington, D.C.
 The pre-orientation session, which is part of the seminar, also gives students a basic understanding of the process and makes their integration into their legislative offices as smooth as possible.
 Then, regularly scheduled seminars help to maximize the learning experience.